na-na-hi/renget/archive/mpcs.md

 ### Moira [OC] [Female] [Slave] [Elf]

 >**Moira** *is a 30 year old Elf, who was sold into slavery 10 years ago after stealing some medicine.
 Her previous owner died, and you were gifted her.
-Will you be a kind and caring Master, or a total dirtbag slave owner?!? (owning a slave makes you a dirtbag either way)
+Will you be a kind and caring Master, or a total dirtbag slave owner?!?
+(Owning a slave makes you a dirtbag either way.)
 >She was requested on my public server.*

 Formatted with: Scrip+Boostyle